CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 Then GitHub's server sends a series of requests to the redirect URIs, including an authorization code via a request (`https://github.com/login/oauth/authorize?...`), and, eventually, an access token through a request (`https://github.com/login?...`), allowing the OAuth2 client (the gateway server) to retrieve user data based on the user's consent.

-It's important to note that the redirect URIs are defined by our own configuration, whether as values in the `spring.security.oauth2.client.provider.keycloa.issuer-urik` section of the `application.yml` file, as environment variables like `SPRING_SECURITY_OAUTH2_CLIENT_PROVIDER_KEYCLOAK_ISSUER_URI` in Docker Compose, or as entries in the Kubernetes manifest for `SPRING_SECURITY_OAUTH2_CLIENT_PROVIDER_KEYCLOAK_ISSUER_URI`.
+It's important to note that the redirect URIs are defined by our own configuration, whether as values in the [application.yml](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/2538c8bcbdb6b1ed9ba4ecdeed29efda31a6cf28/backend-for-frontend/src/main/resources/application.yml#L31) , or as environment variables in [Docker Compose](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/2538c8bcbdb6b1ed9ba4ecdeed29efda31a6cf28/manifests/docker-compose.yml#L16), or as in the Kubernetes [manifest](https://github.com/CynicDog/spa-spring-keycloak-oauth2/blob/2538c8bcbdb6b1ed9ba4ecdeed29efda31a6cf28/manifests/backend-for-frontend.yml#L27).

 Since Keycloak has internally implemented the handling for such requests from identity providers, we are all set to proceed to the entry point of our application, whether it's `http://localhost:9000` (Docker Compose) or `http://127.0.0.1/ (Minikube)`.
 Note that these are the redirect URI values we configured when we registered the `backend-for-frontend` service as a security client to Keycloak server.